RTradeLtd/cafe-mgmt/README.md

 `textile.service` is a basic systemd service to start a textile node

+`textile_watcher.service` is a basic systemd service to restart a textile node whenever it goes offline

+* Starts after `textile.service`
+* Whenever shutting down a textile node, the recommended way is to do `sudo systemctl stop textile_watcher && sudo systemctl stop textile`

 ## Configs (zabbix)

 `textile_template.xml` is a zabbix template and does the following: